 To prevent tax identity theft, be wary of any Internal Revenue Service (IRS) letter or notice that states:

-- You owe additional tax, refund offset, or have had collection actions taken against you for a year you did not file a tax return.
+You owe additional tax, you have had a tax refund offset, or you have had collection actions taken against you for a year you did not file a tax return.

 The IRS does not initiate contact with a taxpayer by sending an e-mail, text, or social message requesting personal or financial information.